Cyphrme/Coze/README.md

 #### Why are duplicate field names prohibited?
 Coze explicitly requires that implementations disallow duplicate JSON names in `coze`, `pay`, and `key`.
 Douglas Crockford's Java implementation of JSON errors on duplicate names.
-Other implementations use last-value-wins, and a few support duplicate keys.
-The [JSON RFC](https://datatracker.ietf.org/doc/html/rfc8259#section-4) states that implementations should not allow duplicate keys, notes the varying behavior of existing implementations, and states that when names are not unique, "the behavior of software that receives such an object is unpredictable."
+Other implementations use `last-value-wins`, and a few support duplicate keys.
+The [JSON RFC](https://datatracker.ietf.org/doc/html/rfc8259#section-4) states that implementations **should not** allow duplicate keys, notes the varying behavior of existing implementations, and states that when names are not unique, "the behavior of software that receives such an object is unpredictable."
+Also note that Javascript objects and Go structs already require unique names.

 Duplicate fields is a security issue.
 If multiple fields were allowed, for example for `alg`, `tmb`, or `rvk`, this could be a source of bugs in